13 Amazing Facts About Donald Trump

 3. Trump is a germophobe

 Trump is so fearful of germs that he avoids even pushing the elevator button and even shaking hands of teachers since they have touched kids.
-One other amazing fact about the US President-elect is that he is even said to favor eating pizza with a knife and a fork to avoid getting his hands all dirty and messy.
+One other amazing fact about the U.S. President-elect is that he is even said to favor eating pizza with a knife and a fork to avoid getting his hands all dirty and messy.

 4. Illegal immigrants constructed part of Trump Tower

-In the run-up to the US presidential election, Trump railed against illegal immigrants who were stealing jobs from Americans.
-Ironically, the construction firm that Trump had hired to build Trump Tower had contracted 200 Polish workers who in the US illegally at the time.
-Trump denied being aware of their existence but when they demanded to be paid he threatened them with deportation.
+In the run-up to the U.S. presidential election, Trump railed against illegal immigrants who were stealing jobs from Americans.
+Ironically, the construction firm that Trump had hired to build Trump Tower had contracted 200 Polish workers who in the U.S. illegally at the time.
+Trump denied being aware of their existence but when they demanded to be paid, he threatened them with deportation.

-5. He tried trade marking the ‘You’re fired!’ phrase.
+5. He tried trademarking the ‘You’re fired!’ phrase.

-Records at the US Patent and Trademark Office show that Trump tried to trademark the phrase that he made office on the hit reality show The Apprentice.
+Records at the U.S. Patent and Trademark Office show that Trump tried to trademark the phrase that he made famous on the hit reality show The Apprentice.

 6. Trump was sent to military school in order to reform